top of page

 Later on, as I was walking by the port, I saw the ferry DIONISIOS SOLOMOS of Zante Ferries leaving Kimolos.

 The DIONISIOS SOLOMOS seen leaving Kimolos, in what was her fifth consecutive summer on the Western Cyclades.
 She was built in 1990 in Japan, where she spent the first 8 years of her career under the company Shikoku Chuo Ferry, as the ROYAL KAWANOE.
-After her company ceased operations in 1998, she was sold to Zante Ferries, for whom she began service in 1999 as the DIONISIOS SOLOMOS on the Kyllini-Zakynthos line and on the Kyllini-Kefalonia line on the Ionian Sea.
-She remained there for most of her career, apart from serving the Patras-Kefalonia-Ithaca line during the 2013 season as well as the 2015 season.
+After her company ceased operations in 1998, she was sold to Zante Ferries, for whom she began service in 1999 as the DIONISIOS SOLOMOS on the Kyllini-Zakynthos line on the Ionian Sea.
+In 2001 she also began to operate on the Kyllini-Kefalonia line.
+She remained there for most of her career, apart from serving the Patras-Kefalonia-Ithaca line during the 2013 season as well as during the 2015 season.
 In 2017, however, her company decided to transfer her to the Aegean Sea, in order to operate on the Western Cyclades.
-She underwent an extensive conversion in order to comply with the region's standards, especially regarding its weather conditions.
+She underwent an extensive conversion in order to comply with the area's standards, especially regarding its weather conditions.
 She began service on the Piraeus-Kythnos-Serifos-Sifnos-Milos-Kimolos-Folegandros-Sikinos-Ios line, where she stayed for two seasons before extending her itinerary in 2019, with that being on the Piraeus-Kythnos-Serifos-Sifnos-Milos-Kimolos-Folegandros-Sikinos-Ios-Santorini line.

 The DIONISIOS SOLOMOS seen as she leaves Kimolos.
 Since the 2020 season, she is now the only ship of Zante Ferries that serves the Western Cyclades, as the ADAMANTIOS KORAIS moved to the Alexandroupolis-Samothraki-Limnos line on the Northeast Aegean Sea following the termination of the services provided by the company previously operating there, namely Saos Ferries.
 In fact, the DIONISIOS SOLOMOS is the only conventional ferry that now serves all these islands from Piraeus, with the remaining ships being high speed craft of Sea Jets and Aegean Speed Lines.
 This status as the only regular ferry connecting the Western Cyclades with Piraeus has certainly made her work much more demanding and exhausting for her crew (as she only stops for her annual refit that barely lasts a month), but has won her much acclaim and appreciation by the residents of all the islands.
 In particular, despite her relatively slow speed, the capacity provided by her garage as well as her passenger amenities have become extremely valuable, and she therefore ensures a comfortable trip for a large amount of passengers and vehicles, and most notably lorries.